changboyu/TestProject/README.md

 2. [Install Git](https://git-scm.com/) (Lastest Version)
 3. Learn how to change configuration for Git (Global/Personal).[Configure username](https://confluence.atlassian.com/bitbucket/configure-your-dvcs-username-for-commits-950301867.html)
 4. Learn [how to set-up ssh key authentication](https://confluence.atlassian.com/bitbucket/set-up-an-ssh-key-728138079.html) for GitHub
+5. Clone this repo to your computer.
+You could follow up the [Clone a repository](https://confluence.atlassian.com/bitbucket/clone-a-repository-223217891.html)
+6.**Please NOTE: some of the links are from bitbucket and not from github**

 ### Week 2 Basic Command.
 1. git init